ntutangyun/Documentation/docs/map-annotation.md

 #### Make Lanes [[top]] {: #make-lanes data-toc-label='Make Lanes'}
 - Select the `Lane/Line` option under `Create Mode`
   - A large yellow `TARGET_WAYPOINT`  will appear in the center of the scene.
-This is where the `TEMP_WAYPOINT` objects will be placed
+This is where the `TEMP_WAYPOINT` objects will be placed.
+The `TARGET_WAYPOINT` will not appear if your roads had no mesh collider attached.
 - Drag in the appropriate `MapLaneSection` to be the `Parent Object`
 - Click `Waypoint` button to create a new `TEMP_WAYPOINT`.
 This is where the lane will begin